gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 | No or little multicollinearity                           | Look at correlation matrix and graph – remove variables as needed                              |

 ## 1.2.
 Stepwise regression

-- variables have importance measures
-- start with current model
-- try to ADD one variable and see if that helps – if yes, add in best one
-- try to REMOVE one variable, if some are not significant, remove the worst one

-### 1.2.1.
-Remember – high p-value means NOT significant (p>0.15)

-- specify 2 importance thresholds:
-- p-to-add threshold (p≤ 0.15 to add)
-- p-to-remove threshold (p>0.15 to remove)

-### 1.2.2.
-Variables have an importance measure with threshold k

-- suppose current model is f(x_1, x_2)

-> You want to REMOVE one – if p-value for x_1, & x_2 are <0.15 you can"t remove anything
-> Otherwise, remove the least significant variable

-- suppose current model is f(x_1, x_2)

-> You want to REMOVE one – if p-value for $x_1$, & $x_2$ are <0.15 you can"t remove anything
-> Otherwise, remove the least significant variable

-## 1.2.
-When to stop

-- Stop when no variables can be ADDED or REMOVED

-## 1.3.
-The danger of Stepwise Regression

-- Subset of variables chosen not necessarily optimal
-- Not good if the number of variables >> observations (have at least 10 obs per variable is a guideline)
-- R2 generally improves with each step but don"t be fooled!!!!!
-- Consider ridge & lasso regression